 - “Where have you traveled?”

 He was looking for deeper conversations.
 “That’s kind of mean,” I thought.
 “He should appreciate the chance to meet new people.”

 After almost six months in Asia, I understood the British traveler’s POV.
 I still enjoyed meeting new people, even if we only discussed superficial topics.
 But there’s nothing like meeting someone who you instantly click with.

 Some of my favorite memories were silly “slumber party” conversations with other travelers.
 One discussion was in the middle of the night in Ho Chi Minh City, when my roommates and I couldn’t fall asleep.
 We ended up talking about dishes from our home countries that we could be proud of.
 According to a British roommate, I couldn’t claim New York pizza as a quintessential American dish since pizza originated in Italy (believe me, I went into excruciating detail about what made New York pizza unique).
 However, the same roommate heavily vouched for chicken tikka masala as a representative dish for the UK.
 I had to object to this since New York pizza was discounted.
 This debate had no real point, but I still remember how much we (I) laughed through the night.

 One of the worst parts of backpacking is the constant goodbyes.
 I think other travelers made more of an impact on me than I made on them; even travelers I’ve only known for a few hours have made lasting impressions.
-The harsh reality is that I won’t see most of my travel friends again, but I’m sincere when I tell them they’re welcome to visit me in the US.
-I hope that at least a couple of friends will take me up on my offer.
+The reality is that I won’t see most of my travel friends again, but I’m sincere when I tell them they’re welcome to visit me in the US.

 I usually don’t share intimate details about my romantic life (or lack thereof), and I’m definitely not going to start doing that on this blog.
 However, it’s often a topic of interest when I talk to friends and other travelers, so I’ll share some general observations.